vesich/car-catalogue/README.md

-Client Side of Car Catalogue
-//TODO description
+This is the client side of Car Catalogue.
+Technologies used: React, Redux